kevinolega/callcentertrainingtips/6wel/guidelines/organize-answers.md

 GOOD FORMAT:

-Have many short sentences.
+I have many short sentences.

-Have one idea in one sentence.
+I have one idea in one sentence.

 BAD FORMAT:

-Have many ideas in one sentence.
+I have many ideas in one sentence.

 Complex sentences are difficult to understand.

-Complex sentences are also difficult to speak.
+Complex sentences are also awkward to speak.

 **Some reminders if you're writing by hand:**

 ## Please write legibly.

-Based on personal experience, I found out that increasing the size of my handwriting to two lines or more had helped increase my confidence.
+Based on personal experience, I found out that increasing the size of my handwriting to two lines or more had helped boost my confidence.

 ## Add Spaces

-You need to add spaces on your writing so you have a place to put notes and corrections.
+You need to add spaces to your writing, so you have a place to put notes and corrections.

 Add a one-inch margin to the left and right of a page.